top of page

 Another deterrent used by most Indonesian Djembe-like drum resellers is the unfounded West African Djembe deforestation contribution effect.
 While Indonesia is at the top of the list of countries with critical deforestation problems, there are evidence that Djembe producing in West Africa has little to no contribution to deforestation, if compared to all other wood industries like furniture building, etc...
 Some Indonesian Djembe-like drum resellers legitimize their wholesale business by making you believe that their drums come from supposedly Indonesian legally harvested wood, while Indonesian forest are being officially decimated.
 The number of Guinean / Malian authentic West African Djembe Imported into North America is insignificant compared to the number of Indonesian Djembe-like drum that you can find in most music or craft stores all over North America.
 The truth is that, it is considerably cheaper and easier to import low grade Djembe-like instruments from Indonesia, that importing authentic professional Djembes out of Guinea or Mali West Africa.
 Indonesian Djembe-like resellers are silently getting a maximum profit at the expense of our environment.

-- Make sure your teacher is playing a real West African Djembe.
+Before choosing a Djembe teacher / instructor: - Make sure your teacher is playing a real West African Djembe.

 If he / she is playing any other synthetic head drum or non wood shelf drum, your teacher is most likely not qualified to teach you West African rhythms.
+Any qualified teacher should know that you cannot learn on any synthetic type of head.

 - Make sure your teacher has clear notes when playing the edge of the Djembe (Tone and Slaps), and that you can hear a difference in the notes played on the edge.
+If you don't hear the difference, this would also mean that your teacher most likely does not have the level to be teaching you.

 - Make sure your teacher is making you play the Djembe with the base drums (Doundounba & Sangban & Kenkeni) in a traditional percussion ensemble / orchestra.